Harald-U/istio-handson/workshop/exercise1.md

 We will use a free Kubernetes cluster on the IBM Cloud for this lab.
 The cluster is free of charge but normally you need a paid cloud account to be able to create it.
 When you added a feature code to your account in the previous step, you enabled access to the free cluster without adding a credit card.

-The free Kubernetes cluster has 2 vCPUs and 4 GB of memory.
+The free Kubernetes cluster has a single worker node with 2 vCPUs and 4 GB of memory.
 It will run for 30 days, then IBM will delete it.
 You will get several warning emails before.
 And you can install a new free cluster after the old one has been deleted.

 To create a free Kubernetes cluster, follow these steps: